What can I run for?

-- There is a spending limit of $100 for Presidential ticket, $40 for Senate, and $40 for Class Council campaigns.
+- There is a spending limit of $100 for Presidential, $40 for Senate, and $40 for Class Council and Hall Council campaigns.

 - Example.
 Donated t-shirts will be appraised and calculated into the spending limit decrease).
 The Elections Coordinator reserves the right to request expense reports and receipts, and appraise all campaign contributions.